oxanozaep/python_learning/README.md

-# pandas_learning
+# python_learning
-Notebooks and data to learn how to use the pandas library in jupyter notebooks
+Notebooks and data to learn/teach how to program in Python and to use the pandas library, using Jupyter Notebooks